cwcyau/group-information/README.md

 If you need to take that immediate time away (e.g. illness, bereavement), please notify me via e-mail or Slack where that is practical.

+## University-related travel

+If you are travelling on university-related business, please note that the university has certain restrictions and processes in place particularly related to travel outside of the UK.

+NDWRH has step-by-step instructions on its [Booking a Trip](https://unioxfordnexus.sharepoint.com/sites/NDWR-NDWRHIntranet/SitePages/Booking-a-Trip.aspx) intranet page but you should remember to:

+1.

+### Travel

+### Travel Insurance

+The University provides travel insurance for University employees, students and volunteers travelling within the UK or worldwide on University business.
+Please see the [University Travel Insurance](https://finance.admin.ox.ac.uk/travel-insurance) for details.
+You will need to have obtained departmental travel approval before you can apply for travel insurance.

+### Travel Expenses

+If you incur any expenses (e.g. food, travel) during your travels, you may reclaim these costs typically up to a certain daily limit set by the university.
+You can find information on the University [Claimants Guide](https://finance.admin.ox.ac.uk/travel-expenses-claimants-guide).

+For further details, consult the [NDWRH Intranet](https://unioxfordnexus.sharepoint.com/sites/NDWR-NDWRHIntranet).

+## Research Expenses

+The group generally has access to extensive financial resources and individual members may have access to exclusive

+### Equipment Purchases

+###

 ## Research documentation

 Regular documentation of your research is vital as it helps me to follow your progress and answer questions you may have inbetween face-to-face meetings.